Extreme value theory for singular subspace estimation in the matrix denoising model: Introduction

 \subsection{Contributions}

 The main purpose of this paper is to establish the asymptotic distributional properties of $\tinorm{\mh{U} \RU - \m{U}}$ and to subsequently develop downstream inferential applications.
-To do so, we employ a combination of row-wise eigenvector perturbation analysis, saddle point density approximation methods, and extreme value theory but in a non-traditional high-dimensional setting involving a maximum of the form $\max_{1 \le i \le n} X_{i,n,m}$, where each random variable $X_{i,n,m}$ changes with $n$ and $m \equiv m(n)$ as $n, m \to \infty$.
+To do so, we employ a combination of row-wise eigenvector perturbation analysis, random matrix theory, saddle point density approximation methods, and extreme value theory but in a non-traditional high-dimensional setting involving a maximum of the form $\max_{1 \le i \le n} X_{i,n,m}$, where each random variable $X_{i,n,m}$ changes with $n$ and $m \equiv m(n)$ as $n, m \to \infty$.

 As will be explained later, our distributional theory enables methodology for addressing hypothesis testing problems that involve signal subspace structure, loosely speaking of the form $ \hypn: \m{U} = \m{U}_{0} $ versus $ \hypa: \m{U} = \m{U}_{1} $.
-Our maximum-type test statistic involving $\tinorm{\mh{U} \RU - \m{U}}$ is sensitive to alternatives $\m{U}_{1}$ that differ from $\m{U}_{0}$ in only a few entries or rows, unlike summation-type test statistics utilizing the Frobenius norm of differences between orthogonal projection matrices.
+Our maximum-type test statistic involving $\tinorm{\mh{U} \RU - \m{U}}$ is sensitive to alternatives $\m{U}_{1}$ that differ from the null $\m{U}_{0}$ in only a few entries or rows, unlike summation-type test statistics utilizing the Frobenius norm difference between orthogonal projection matrices.

-A key technical contribution of this paper is that we permit the smallest non-zero signal singular value $s_{r}$ to have general multiplicity $1 \le \mul \le r$.
+A key technical contribution of this paper is that we permit the smallest non-zero signal singular value $s_{r}$ to have general multiplicity $\mul$ where $1 \leq \mul \leq r$.
 Our analysis characterizes the influence of $\mul$ on the extreme value asymptotics for subspace estimation using the two-to-infinity norm.

 Our main contributions are summarized as follows. \begin{enumerate} \item We establish novel extreme value distributional theory for fine-grained singular subspace estimation in the Gaussian matrix denoising model by proving that $\tinorm{\mh{U} \RU - \m{U}}$ converges in distribution to a standard Gumbel random variable in the large-matrix limit after suitable centering and scaling.
 See \cref{body-proposition:saddle-point-tail-equivalence,body-theorem:Gumbel-convergence}.